phlex-ruby/phlex/README.md

 ## Versioning and Maintenance

-Phlex does not follow semantic versioning (SemVer).
+Phlex does not follow Semantic Versioning (SemVer).
 Instead, we follow [BreakVer](https://www.taoensso.com/break-versioning).

 ### Security